How to Connect Any CRM via HTTP Request Node

 Authentication goes wrong more than anything else.
 Here's how to configure each type in n8n.

-Most common for legal and accounting CRMs
+Most common for legal and accounting CRMs.
+Add the HTTP Request node, then:

 - Set Authentication to "Generic Credential Type"